ariadnavigo/phrenamer/README.md

 phrenamer accepts this syntax:

 ```
-$ phrenamer [-d] [DIR]
+$ phrenamer [-d] [dir]
 ```

-The DIR argument refers to a directory path where the files to be renamed are located.
+The dir argument refers to a directory path where the files to be renamed are located.
 If none is given, phrenamer will operate on the current working directory.